Between the Fourths, Part 3: Valley Forge to Monmouth Courthouse

 BGES continues this updated, Revolutionary War program with its final installment of a three-part series that chronologically covers all three campaigns.
 In December 2023, we go back to December 1777 and then proceed through seven dramatic months of our history.

-Our tour leader for this series is historian Gary Ecelbarger, a 20-year veteran of touring this campaign who is nearing completion of the manuscript of his 10th book, George Washington Between the Fourths—a single-year campaign biography of His Excellency and his headquarters, July 4, 1777, to July 4, 1778.
+Our tour leader for this series is historian Gary Ecelbarger, a 20-year veteran of touring this campaign who is nearing completion of the manuscript of his 10th book, George Washington Between the Fourths—a single year, two-volume campaign biography of His Excellency and his headquarters, July 4, 1777 to July 4, 1778.
 This perfect pairing of guide and history theme assures another top-notch offering by BGES.

 Itinerary